genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/authentication.md

 ### Internal

 The internal authentication uses hash values stored in the database to authenticate users.
-It checks user credentials against an internal database table and it allows a certain degree of extra functionality.
+It checks user credentials against an internal database table, which provides a certain degree of extra functionality.

 User accounts set in this mode can be locked and passwords can be set to expire.
 In addition, users can also reset/change their password assuming they can login first.